 Revision # Change 1.0 Previous versions of this document exist and are archived, however version numbering was not included.
 This is the first version in the new format.
 2.0 Removed responsibility for Program Divisions to develop individual procedures for implementing this FMD.
 Added recommendation in 5.3.2 for feed auditors to have the VM213 BSE Inspection Training.
 5.4.1 - Revised audit rate to include minimum of two audits per inspector every 36 months.
 5.4.2 - Added clarification that audits should be conducted on the most complex program.
 5.8.3 - Added requirement for submission of corrective action plans to OP.
 5.11 - Added requirement to initiate a corrective action in QMS for national performance deficiency trends.
 03 Document migrated to updated SOP/FMD template.
 Section 5 procedures moved to Section 6 in new template.
 Changed "Feed" to "Animal Food".
 Changed communication requirements from within 20 business days to 30 business days to be consistent with the SOWs.
 Updated FMD to correlate with changes realized by Program Alignment.
 District becomes Program Division.
 DD becomes PDD.
 RFDD becomes PD.
 Separated state liaison role from generic District reference.
 Scope - added statement to suspend/terminate audit requirements for programs that have been suspended/terminated.
 Responsibilities - Change State Contract Liaison/Monitor role to state liaison role as the Contract Technical Advisor, added description of COR role, added Program Manager role.
 6.3 - Section moved from end of procedure.
-6.3.4 - Section added.
+6.3.3 - Content separated from 6.3.2 under new header 6.3.4 - Section added.
 6.4.1 - Minimum audit rates- clarified frequency requirements.
 Required frequency unchanged.
 6.4.2 Added description of requirements for complex inspection types.
 6.4.4 - Clarified what data will be posted to the internet.
-6.5 - Added animal Food program ability to elect audit phases.
+6.5 - Added Animal Food program ability to elect audit phases.
 Separated inspection audit and verification audit requirements.
-6.6 - Added audit data to be tracked by Contract Audit Tracker (CAT).
+6.6 - Added Animal Food program ability to elect audit Tracker (CAT).
 Removal of Appendices and Workbook E, F, & G. Replaced by CAT.
 6.8.2 - Clarified the performance factors to be examined by the program division audit 6.8.3 - Added tracking of state corrective actions by ORA QMS.
-Internal document number changed from FMD.076 to DIR-000033.
 Internal document numbers applied to FMD appendices.
-Continued on next page
+Continued next page